Foods that Boost Serotonin Levels, Naturally

 Sometimes we may feel a bit down, moody or unmotivated for seemingly no reason.
 This may potentially be because of low serotonin levels in our brain.

-Serotonin is a neurotransmitter that is extremely important for regulating mood, sleep, appetite as well as having a role in learning and memory.
+Serotonin is a neurotransmitter that is extremely important for regulating mood, sleep and appetite as well as having a role in learning and memory.
 Low serotonin levels are associated with feelings of depression, anxiety, and irregularities in sleep and appetite.

 How the body produces serotonin